-If the alleged behavior at school is referred to juvenile court and is charged as a crime, the young person will have either a public defender or other criminal defense attorney to represent him or her on the charges.
-Be sure to encourage the youth to talk to his or her defense attorney to determine how the school discipline case might affect the criminal case.
-For example, it may not be a good idea for the student to make statements in a school discipline hearing if the criminal matter has not yet been resolved.
+If the incident is charged as a crime, the young person will have either a public defender or other criminal defense attorney to represent them on the charges.
+Encourage the youth to talk to their defense attorney about how the school discipline case might affect the criminal case.
+For example, the student might not want to make statements in a discipline hearing if the criminal matter hasn't been resolved.
 Those statements could be used against the student in the criminal case.

-The defense attorney should also be made aware of any disabilities that might impact whether the youth should be charged or not.
-For example, if the young person has a very low

-I.Q., the court may decide that it isn't right to take the case through the juvenile court process.
-If your student allows, it might be helpful for the defense attorney to have access to IEP records.
+You should also tell the defense attorney about any disabilities that might impact whether the youth should be charged or not.
+For example, if the young person has a very low I.Q., the court may decide that the case shouldn't go through the juvenile court process.